 The need to connect and socialize is fulfilled when meeting people.
 In fact, communication through a screen alienates human contact.

+The best Startup investment can come from word of mouth.
 That’s why most startups that haven’t built an online presence do so by spreading the word in the traditional way.
 That is, through in-person networking strategies.
 Be sure to be the one they network with.

 Startup hunting can take the form of competitions, summits, meetups, and conferences.

 Attending industry-specific events will allow you to meet startups with similar interests.
 Moreover, it will make a more decisive impact than just sending a mail or scheduling an online chat.
+This means you are in a better position to make an informed decision regarding which startups to invest in.

 Aggregators are a smart way to improve efficiency and save time navigating the web analyzing information.
 Consider this – would you rather cruise your way through pages and pages of Google pages to find the perfect office chair or would you rather leave the job to Amazon’s filters?